Unramified two-dimensional Langlands correspondence: -spaces and central extensions

 The proof of the splitting of the central extension $ \widehat{GL_n (\da)}_{\dr_+^*} $ over the subgroup $ GL_n (K_X) $ is similar to the case just analyzed.
-But we have to use the group $ St (K_X) $, and for the proof $ <u,v> = 1 $ (where $ (u, v) \in K_2 (K_X) $) we have to use the product formulas for the normalized absolute values of the fields of rational functions of a finite number of one-dimensional integral subschemes on $ X $ (namely, of those subschemes, where the functions $ u $ and $ v $ have zeros or poles).
+But we have to use the group $ St (K_X) $, and for the proof $ <u,v> = 1 $ (where $ (u, v) \in K_2 (K_X) $) we have to use the product formulas for the normalized absolute values of the fields of rational functions of a finite number of one-dimensional integral subschemes on $ X $ (namely, of those subschemes where the functions $ u $ and $ v $ have zeros or poles).
 The theorem is proved. \end{proof}

-\begin{nt}{\em From theorem~\ref{t1} it follows immediately the splitting of the central extension $ \widetilde{GL_n (\da)}_{\dr_+^*} $ over the subgroups $ GL_n (K_x) $, $ GL_n (K_C) $ and $ GL_n (K_X) $.
+\begin{nt}{\em The splitting of the central extension $ \widetilde{GL_n (\da)}_{\dr_+^*} $ over the subgroups $ GL_n (K_x) $, $ GL_n (K_C) $ and $ GL_n (K_X) $ follows immediately from theorem~\ref{t1}.
 (In the case of the group $ GL_n (K_x) $, it is necessary first to work with the central extensions of the group $ GL_n (\Frac (\hat{\oo}_x)) $, as in the proof of the theorem.)
 Indeed, according to remarks~\ref{dec-coh} and~\ref{pro}, the proof is at once reduced to the case $ n = 1 $.
-Now from the reciprocity laws around a point and along an integral one-dimensional subscheme (we used these reciprocity laws above) it follows that the group is abelian (the group, where the commutator is computed and where we prove the splitting).
+Now from the reciprocity laws around a point and along an integral one-dimensional subscheme (we used these reciprocity laws above) it follows that the group in which the commutator is computed and where we prove the splitting is abelian.
 Next, we note that $ \Ext^1_{\dz} (\cdot \ , \dr_+^*) = 0 $, since $ \dr_+^* $ is a divisible group. } \end{nt}